pyamin1878/Semantico/README.md

 ### Dataset

 A zip file of the full dataset is provided in the repository in `json` format.
-Just clone down the repository and unzip `wiki_corpus.zip` in the `/data` directory.
+Just clone down the repository and unzip `wiki_corpus.zip` in the `data` directory.

 ### Data Cleaning